Hexagram 23剝Stripping Away

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 23 names a very specific moment: five yin lines pushing a single yang line out at the top, a mountain attached to earth whose base has been stripped away, the structural late phase of a downward arc.
 The Wings give the canonical reading: the yielding transforms the firm (柔變剛), the small persons grow (小人長), and the proper response is compliance with stopping and the observation of the image (順而止之,觀象).
 The noble person esteems the waxing and waning, the fullness and emptiness, as the movement of heaven itself (尚消息盈虛,天行也).
 The Xiang compresses the political-ethical posture into a concrete instruction: the one above accordingly thickens what is below and secures his dwelling (上以厚下安宅) — the stripping is not resisted but answered by the structural reinforcement of the foundations that remain.
 Wang Bi sharpens the structural reading: 23 is not a hexagram about defeat but about the very specific position the single surviving yang occupies at the top, and the line-by-line texts describe the progressive scopes of the stripping until only the great fruit remains.
 Zhu Xi reframes the hexagram around the line-6great fruit not eaten — the seed of the next cycle preserved by the refusal to consume it — and stresses the moral fork between the noble person who finds the chariot and the small person who strips the dwelling.
-The divinatory manual Bushi Zhengzong reads 23 strictly as the marker for an actively deteriorating situation, an institution or relationship in late-arc contraction — not as commentary on whether the actor is morally at fault for the decline.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 23 as a marker for an actively deteriorating situation, an institution or relationship in late-arc contraction — not as commentary on whether the actor is morally at fault for the decline.
 The unified posture across all four sources is the same: Stripping Away is a discipline for recognising the structural decline, refusing the heroic resistance the situation tempts the actor toward, and preserving the single asset that makes the next cycle possible.

 Yi ZhuanTuan + Xiang · Ten Wings